 In order to make an entry, the trader first has to make sure that the price has left the established range, in which the asset was traded for a substantial period of time.
 Secondly, the price also has to retest the EMA successfully: not only does the candle has to close above/below the EMA, the price has to bounce off the said line and continue moving in the same direction for a signal to be considered confirmed.
 Only then the signal can be considered confirmed.

-It may also be wise to use stop loss order when using the Bladerunner.
+It may also be wise to consider using a stop-loss order when using the Bladerunner.
 Thus, you will be able to manage the risk when the signal, received from the trading system, turns out to be false.
 Other indicators, though not essential, can be added to the trading system in order to decrease the number of false signals.

 Please note that no strategy can guarantee 100% of winning deals.
-All strategies can work under certain circumstances but will ultimately fall when market conditions changes.Trade now
+All strategies can work under certain circumstances but will ultimately fall when market conditions change.Trade now